josepACTG/josepACTG/Readme.md

 </p>

 <p align="center">
-I am current and perennially fascinated for many things, such as: 🌿 plants and nature, 🤖🐋 the artificial intelligence tools, ⚙️ motors and technology.
+I am fascinated for many things, such as 🌿 plants and nature, 🤖🐋 the artificial intelligence tools, ⚙️ motors and technology, good novel readings 📚, role playing and card games 🎴.
 </p>

 <br>

 # 🧪 Projects I developed:
-I would like to briefly show you the projects I have been developing:
+Below there are the projects I have developed and currently working on:

 <h2 align="center">WorMe length determination </h2>